Private Internet Access Review 2020

 Therefore, you’ll get better performance if you directly connect to these servers rather than hopping through multiple locations to circle back to Switzerland or Netherlands.

-To read more about it in detail, check out our Private Internet Access Torrenting Blog.
+To read more about it in detail, check out our article on using PIA for torrents.

 Speed – How fast is PIA VPN?